 At St Mary Magdalens, we have a rota of volunteers who wish to be involved in this important part of the Mass.
 If you would like to volunteer to join this team, please speak to Martin Pakes or use the contact form to send a message to the Offertory Procession email address.

-The duty rota for offertory processions covering the Sunday Masses is pinned on the notice board in the Narthex, or can be downloaded here.
+The duty rota for offertory processions covering the Sunday Masses is pinned on the notice board in the church porch, or can be read by clicking here.

 We attempt to carry out all necessary maintenance and upkeep of the parish property and grounds using volunteer labour and skills available from within the parish.
 We have a stalwart core group of people who have proved very effective at getting things done but, as always, these are few in number.
 We are always wanting more people to get involved.
 We are always looking out for new skills or trades available within the parish who are willing and able to give of their time and talents to help with the upkeep of the church, the presbytery, the hall and the grounds.
 Are you a plumber? a carpenter? an electrician? a builder? do you have gardening skills? or are you unskilled but happy to give of your time to help?
 We would love to hear from you.

-Please speak in the first instance to Fr Mathew, Jim Poll or use the contact form to get in touch.
+Please speak in the first instance to Fr Paul, Jim Poll or use the contact form to get in touch.

-Teas and coffees are available in the church hall after 10:00 Mass each Sunday morning.
-We have a small team of parishioners, male and female, who provide this service in teams of two each week, taking turns approximately once every 7 weeks.
-More helpers are always needed so if you would like to help in this way, or have any questions or suggestions, please do get in touch with the organisers using the contact form.
+Teas and coffees are available in the new Garden Room after 10:00 Mass each Sunday morning.
+We have a small team of parishioners, male and female, who provide this service in teams of two each week, taking turns approximately once every 5 weeks.
+More helpers are always needed so if you would like to help in this way, or have any questions or suggestions, please speak to Val Croker or get in touch with the organisers using the contact form.

-The rota until the end of 2017 is pinned to the notice board in the narthex, or can be downloaded here.
+The rota for this duty is pinned to the notice board in the church porch or you can download and read it here.

 The choir at St Mary Magdalen Church is an amateur group which was established with the sole aim of encouraging people to sing.
 There is no formal membership or audition process and we encourage anyone who likes to sing to come along and join us in a very relaxed and informal way.
 The choir currently sings at 10 am mass once a month and meets for a practice session on the Wednesday before.
 The practice session gives the choir the opportunity to try out the hymns for that week so that we can smooth out any highs and lows.
 If you love to sing and hear St Mary Magdalens full of joyful music then you are most welcome to join us.
 Please use the contact form to get in touch.